johanvandegriff/multibot/README.md

 Navigate to `http://localhost:8000` in your browser to see the app.
 The main page is hosted by `main-container`, which also has a router that proxys the streamer pages to the individual instances of `tenant-container`.
 They share data such as login sessions through a redis `state-db` container.
 When deploying, it is important to note that the main container can have replicas, but each tenant container can only have 1 instance because of the nature of the live chat connections.

-After you have run it once with `./run-compose.sh`, you can use `./run-node.sh` to run it with nodejs directly (redis which runs in docker, but that never needs to be rebuilt) which is faster for testing small changes.
+After you have run it once with `./run-compose.sh`, you can use `./run-node.sh` to run it with nodejs directly (redis still runs in docker, but that never needs to be rebuilt) which is faster for testing small changes.

 Running the app with docker or node directly has some limitations - it is hardcoded to run only on certain twitch channels, and the sign up function will not work since it has no way of creating more instances while running this way.
 If you want to use different channels, replace `jjvanvan` and `minecraft1167890` in `run-node.sh` and/or `compose.yaml`, or follow the next section to run it locally in kubernetes.